Frequently Asked Questions

 Yes, but there are some exceptions.
 As your therapist, I am legally prohibited from revealing to another person that you are in therapy with me, nor can I reveal what you have said to me in any way that identifies you without your written permission.
 However, in the following instances, your right to confidentiality must be set aside as required by law or professional guidelines:

 - If I suspect child abuse, elder abuse, or abuse of a dependent adult.

 - If a client reveals clear and imminent intent to harm themself or others.

 - If ordered by the court.

-If you want me to discuss information with someone else, you must sign a HIPAA release form.
+If you want me to discuss information from our sessions with someone else, you must sign a HIPAA release form.
 In our first session, we will discuss confidentiality and its limits more fully.

 Clients can contact me if they need to cancel or reschedule appointments.
-I do not provide text therapy or therapy through email between sessions.
-If you need more support, I can do my best to set up another early meeting than scheduled.
-If clients are constantly needing support outside sessions, I might provide referrals for other organizations that can offer more services than I can provide.
-If you are experiencing an emergency, please visit your nearest emergency room or visit my emergency services page to find immediate assistance.
+However, I do not provide text therapy or therapy through email between sessions.
+If you need more support between sessions, I can do my best to set up another meeting earlier than scheduled.
+If clients are constantly needing support outside of sessions, I might provide referrals for other organizations that can offer more services than I can provide.
+If you are experiencing an emergency, please visit your nearest emergency room or visit my Emergency Services page to find immediate assistance.

 Do you prescribe medication?

 No, I do not prescribe medication.
 If you are looking for psychotropic medication, you will need to look for a psychiatrist, physician's assistant, or psychiatric nurse practitioner.
 If you have a primary care physician, they can also prescribe this type of medication.